 The diagram shows a visual representation of this workflow.

 Use the Driving Scenario Designer to interactively build a driving scenario on which to test your algorithms.
-For more details on building scenarios, see Build a Driving Scenario and Generate Synthetic Detections.
+For more details on building scenarios, see Create Driving Scenario Interactively and Generate Synthetic Sensor Data.

 This example uses a driving scenario that is based on one of the prebuilt scenarios that you can load from the Driving Scenario Designer app.